 GLOBAL WORKING CONDITIONS

-The world's workforce sustains more than 250 million injuries every year.
-Included in this number are 2 million people killed by their work each year.
-Occupational illnesses attributed to hazardous exposures or workloads may be as numerous as occupational injuries.
-The lack of adequate surveillance of occupational disease prevents accurate assessment of the problem.
+The world’s workforce sustains more than 370 million injuries every year, a figure that would be much higher if reliable reporting existed.
+Only 15% of workers worldwide have access to specialized occupational health services that provide for prevention of occupational risks, health surveillance, training in safe working methods, first aid, and consulting with employers on occupational health and safety.
 The global epidemic of occupational injury and disease is not new.
 It is inherent in the nature of industrial development that poorer countries adopt hazardous production.
-The resultant epidemic of injuries and illnesses is compounded by the rapid transfer by developed countries of hazardous industries no longer compatible with host country government regulation.
-While international standards attempt to obligate employers to pay for occupational injury and disease, inadequate prevention, detection, and compensation make a mockery of these standards.
+The resultant epidemic of injuries and illnesses is compounded by the rapid transfer of hazardous industries no longer compatible with developed country government regulation.
+While international standards appear to obligate employers to provide occupational health and safety procedures, and to pay for occupational injury and disease, inadequate prevention, detection, and compensation undermine these standards.

-Occupational injuries and diseases have a profound effect on the health of the world's population.
-Occupational injuries and diseases play an even more important role in developing countries where 70% of the working population of the world lives.
+Occupational injuries and diseases have a profound effect on the health of the world’s population.
+Occupational injuries and diseases play an even more important role in developing countries, where 70% of the working population of the world lives.
 Occupational injuries and diseases have a serious impact on the economy of all countries.
-Occupational accidents cause permanent disabilities and economic losses amounting to 4–6% of national incomes.
+Occupational injuries and diseases cause permanent disabilities and economic losses amounting to 4–6% of national incomes, costs to developing countries in excess of $10 trillion.
 These preventable injuries and diseases also have profound impacts on the work productivity, income, and social well-being of workers and their families.
 Often ignored is the reality that a single occupational injury or illness can tip an entire family into poverty.